sfigg/commercialization-public/design/device-experiences/OEM-system-guard.md

 ms.technology: windows-oem
 ---

-# Windows Defender Application Guard hardware requirements
+# Windows Defender System Guard hardware requirements
+System Guard maintains system integrity at boot and at runtime, and continues to validate system integrity at runtime.
+It contains three distinct areas:
+1. UEFI Secure Boot and Trusted Boot.
+These features continue to function as they have but are now considered part of the System Guard feature set.
+2. VBS for trustlets and trustlet data.
+3. DHA capability on the client.
+In addition to this baseline functionality, System Guard provides advanced protection for Windows Hello by isolating, using hardware, Windows Hello’s biometric capabilities and the user’s biometric data.
+Window Defender System Guard provides advanced protection for Windows authentication by isolating, using hardware, Credential Guard and it’s authentication capabilities and data.

-Application Guard helps to isolate enterprise-defined untrusted sites, protecting an enterprise while its employees browse the Internet.
-As an OEM, you provide the hardware necessary to enable Application Guard.
+As an OEM, you provide the hardware necessary to enable System Guard.

-**Note:** If you are a system administrator and want to configure Application Guard, see define what is among trusted web sites, cloud resources, and internal networks.
-Everything not on your list is considered untrusted.
-If an employee goes to an untrusted site through either Microsoft Edge or Internet Explorer, Microsoft Edge opens the site in an isolated Hyper-V-enabled container, which is separate from the host operating system.
-This container isolation means that if the untrusted site turns out to be malicious, the host PC is protected, and the attacker can't get to your enterprise data.
-For example, this approach makes the isolated container anonymous, so an attacker can't get to your employee's enterprise credentials.

-## Related topics
+## Related Topics
 - [Windows Defender Device Guard hardware requirements](OEM-device-guard.md)
 - [Windows Defender Credential Guard hardware requirements](OEM-credential-guard.md)
 - [Bitlocker device encryption](OEM-device-encryption.md)